evo-ov7/Webassembler/README.md

 ```
 identifier:
 ```
 A label denotes a position in the code and occupies an entire line.
+The identifier `break` cannot be used as a label.
 ### Branch Instructions
 ```
 br identifier